Your Child Must Take Up A Musical Instrument: Here’s Why

 Concentration

 If a child enjoys what they are doing they are more likely to learn than if they dislike the subject.
 When they play their woodwind instruments in an orchestra, they must concentrate on the music and hit the notes at the right time.
 That gives them a good mental workout which will be helpful in other subjects.
+It also teaches them the discipline of paying attention for long periods of time and to focus on the task at hand.

 Team Work